ThomasPak/pakman/paper/paper.md

 natural choice for leveraging "big data" and "big compute" for parameter inference.

+There are a number of software tools for ABC already available.
+However, some were designed for particular classes of domain-specific models.
+For instance, ``DIYABC`` is a comprehensive software package for inference in population genetics with a graphical user interface [@Cornuet2014].
+Another example is ``ABC-SysBio``, a Python package for inferring the parameters of dynamical models of biochemical systems based on ordinary or stochastic differential equations [@Liepe2010].
+Other software tools are modular and can be used with any type of model, but do not scale well with computational resources.
+For instance, the R package ``abc`` can handle arbitrary models, but does not parallelise simulations [@Csillery2012].  ``ABCtoolbox`` is a command-line tool for running ABC algorithms on models that are supplied as command-line programs, but it does not support explicit parallelisation [@Wegmann2010].
+For an overview of general-purpose ABC software, see [@Kousathanas2018].

-Indeed, parallel ABC has been implemented successfully to accelerate inference in a computationally intensive problem [@Jagiella2017].
+More recently, parallel ABC has been implemented successfully to accelerate inference in a computationally intensive problem [@Jagiella2017].
 However, the implementation was problem- and architecture-specific and thus could not be applied more generally.
 In response, the Python package ``pyABC`` [@Klinger2018] was developed as a more flexible implementation of parallel ABC,